 Feel Your Boobs: Breast Cancer Awareness Month

 We talk a lot about periods around here so we thought it's time switch it up and talk about #boobies this October for Breast Cancer Awareness Month.
-It is fantastic that we have a specified month to talk and promote looking after our breasts but it's important that we pay attention to our breast health all year around, understanding what is normal and what to look out for.
+It is fantastic that we have a specified month to talk and promote looking after our breasts but it's important that we pay attention to our breast health all year round, understanding what is normal and what to look out for.

 Breast cancer occurs when there is an abnormal growth of the cells lining the breast lobules or ducts.
 These cells can grow uncontrollably and potentially spread to other parts of the body.
 Some people do not experience symptoms which is why it is so important to do regular checks.
 The cancer can be discovered via a mammogram or physical examination.